Look after your eyes

 - older than 60

-- from a certain ethnic group – people from African-Caribbean communities are at greater risk of developing glaucoma and diabetes, and people from south Asian communities are also at greater risk of developing diabetes (diabetic retinopathy, where the retina becomes damaged, is a common complication of diabetes)
+- from a certain ethnic group – people from African-Caribbean communities are at greater risk of developing glaucoma, for example, and people from south Asian and African-Caribbean communities are at greater risk of developing type 2 diabetes (diabetic retinopathy, where the retina becomes damaged, is a common complication of diabetes)

 - someone with a learning disability

 - from a family with a history of eye disease

 Children often do not complain about their sight, but they may show signs of being unable to see properly.

 Things to look out for include:

 - holding objects very close to their face

 - one eye turning in or out